Elevator Worker Killed In Accident At TripAdvisor’s Needham Headquarters

-NEEDHAM (CBS) — A man working for an elevator company died in an industrial accident at TripAdvisor headquarters, police said.
-The fire department and police responded to the Needham building Tuesday morning.

-The man was an employee of the Otis Elevator Company.
-His identity has not yet been released.
+NEEDHAM (CBS) — A man working for an elevator company died in an industrial accident Tuesday morning at TripAdvisor’s Needham headquarters, police said.
+He was identified as 52-year-old James Jacobs, an employee at Otis Elevator Company.

 No TripAdvisor employees were involved in the accident, police said.